 Wisconsin Granite has sealed your stone countertops, they are ready for use after 24 hours of drying.
 Sealing is strongly recommended for all-natural stone, especially newly installed granite, quartzite, marble, and all-natural stone.
-Be careful to select a high quality sealer to protect your natural stone.
-Sealing every 6-12 months will ensure your stone continues to look its best (follow the stone sealer instructions to determine how to seal and the frequency to seal).
+Be careful to select a high-quality sealer to protect your natural stone.
+Sealing every 6-12 months (certain stones could be more frequently) will ensure your stone continues to look its best (follow the stone sealer instructions to determine how to seal and the frequency to seal).
 When to seal again?
 A good test, when water no longer beads, it is time to reseal.
-Some types of stone may require more frequent sealing such as marble, leathered or brushed granite, and all quartzite.
-We suggest sealing those types of stones at least every 6 months.
+Some types of stone may require more frequent sealing, such as marble, dolomite, light color granite, leathered or brushed granite, and all quartzite.
+We suggest sealing those stones at least every 6 months, if not more frequently.